 There are no proscribed offences governing the attachment of accessories to helmets.

-In addition there is no definition of what would constitute a modification to a helmet or what would cause a helmet certified to AS1698 to then become not certified and there are no proscribed offences for modification of a helmet.
+There is no definition of what would constitute a modification to a helmet or what would cause a helmet certified to AS1698 or UNECE 22.05 to become not certified and there are no proscribed offences for modification of a helmet.

 In any court proceedings the prosecution would have to provide evidence that a helmet fitted with a communications device or helmet camera constituted a non compliant helmet.
 It is a situation of innocent until proven guilty.